Got a question about LiveCode for FM?

 You will need FileMaker pro 18 or 19.
 To work online you will need a FileMaker 17 or greater server connection.
 Offline solutions do not require a FileMaker Server connection.

 At present, we support deployment to Android, iOS and Mac.
-We expect to add Windows and Linux at a later date, also potentially Raspberry Pi if there is sufficient demand.
+We expect to add Windows, Web and Linux at a later date, also potentially Raspberry Pi if there is sufficient demand.

-While you will be able to deploy to Windows, you need a Mac to run the LCFM Native compiler.
+While you will be able to deploy to Windows, you need a Mac to run the LiveCode for FM compiler.
 Depending on demand, we may add a Windows edition at a later date, but this is not in version 1.

 Yes, you need to have a license from FileMaker as well as from us.

-To run an LCFM Native app on an Android device, you will need at least Android 7 (nougat).
-For the version 1.x releases, we are recommending a reasonably high end device, ideally scoring 600 or more on the Geekbench rating system.
-Later releases will target lower end devices.
+To run a LiveCode for FM app on an Android device, you will need at least Android 7 (nougat).
+For Ben Lui releases, we are recommending a mid range device, scoring 300 or more on the Geekbench rating system.
+Further releases will target lower end devices.
+The better your device scores, the more smoothly your app is likely to run.

-Yes, LCFM Native connects seamlessly to the FileMaker servers using the Data API.
+Yes, LiveCode for FM connects seamlessly to the FileMaker servers using the Data API.

 A user is anyone who either develops or uses your app.
 So you might have a team of 3 developers, each of whom is a user, plus 20 named users of the app.
 You would need a total of 23 user licenses for this app.